tomasban1/express-bank/README.md

 }
 ```

-## All money transfers are in cents!!
+## All money withdrawals, deposits and transfers are in cents!!

 ## 🎅 Authors